Updated January 2020

 A ‘PVC vs rubber’ article from 2011 by Lee from the Boat People.

 Broadly speaking, quality inflatable kayaks are made from two types of material: a woven fabric core coated in ‘rubber‘ or ‘plastic‘.
 ‘Plastic’ can further be split into PVC (cheaper) and TPU – more modern.
-And IKs are fabricated or assembled in two ways: either with ‘inner tubes’ which inflate a fabric shell to give a rigid form – like a bicycle tyre – or panels of hull fabric carefully glued together make a fully airtight load-carrying monocoque.
+And IKs are fabricated or assembled in two ways: either with ‘inner tubes’ which inflate a fabric shell to give a rigid form like a bicycle tyre inner tube – or panels of hull fabric carefully glued together making a fully airtight load-carrying monocoque.
 I call this ‘tubeless’ and the pros and cons of both are outlined below.